-\Course fees:
+Course fees:

-- II.
-Justification and feasibility of course: - A. What is the need for this course?
+II.
+Justification and feasibility of course:

+- A. What is the need for this course?
 Who will take it? - B. How does it relate to other work being offered by your department?
 Is there an overlap with other courses in the department? - C. Is this course part of any general plan of development within your department?
-Explain. - D. How often will the course be offered? - E. How will the course be staffed?
+Explain. - D. How often will the course be offered?